 I have made them on TV several times and taught local classes to help people master the art of the truffle.

 Here is what you will need to get started on these 2-ingredient Oreo truffles and fun little creatures!

 We are going to start with a classic Oreo truffle recipe.
 This will be the base of your bunny!

-Place your cookies into a blender and pulse until they become a crumbled powder type texture.
+- Place the cookies into a blender and pulse until they become a crumbled powder type texture.
 You want the cookies to have almost no large crumbs.

-- Use a small cookie scoop to form uniform size balls.
+- Use a small cookie scoop or 2 tablespoons to form uniform size balls.

 Did you know you can make different flavors?
 Try my lemon truffles!

-Push two truffles onto a toothpick.
-You do NOT want to push the toothpick all the way through the second truffle like pictured above.
+- Carefully push two truffles onto a toothpick.
+You do NOT want to push the toothpick all the way through the second truffle.

-Holding the toothpick, quickly dip your truffles into your melted almond bark.
+- Holding the toothpick, quickly dip your truffles into the melted chocolate.
 Let the candy coating drizzle off a bit and place on the wax paper.

 Like this recipe?
 You will love my: